ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial_part2.md

 - Check the player issuing the command has permission.
 - Validate commands, including sub commands.
 - Deliver a success or error message to the player who issued the command.
-- Deliver a message to the player who successfully received the item (i.e. VIP Perk).
+- Deliver a message to the player who successfully received the item (that is VIP Perk).

 Add the require line to the top of the **GiftServer** script.